-- If the system was started using the Auto Run button, the system will shut off on its own when the selected run time is over and will auto flush every 5 days. - Pressing the Stop button at any time will shut off the system with no auto flush function. - The optional tank float switches will shut off the system from any mode.
-If the system was started by the Auto Run button the system will flush and then re-flush every 5 days.
-If the system was started by the Start/Stop button it will do a 1 time flush.
-The display will read "TANK/S FULL."
-Once one of the tank float switches opens, the alarm and "TANK/S FULL" display will cease on its own.
-Note that if "TANK/S FULL" is displayed, the system cannot be restarted.
+- If the system was started using the "Auto Run" button, the system will shut off on its own when the selected run time is over and will auto flush every 5 days. - Pressing the "Stop" button at any time will shut off the system with no auto flush function. - The optional tank float switches will shut off the system from any mode.
+If the system was started by the "Auto Run" button, the system will flush and then re-flush every 5 days.
+If the system was started by the "Start/Stop" button, it will do a one-time flush.
+The display will read "Tank/s Full".
+Once one of the tank float switch opens, the alarm and "Tank/s Full" display will cease on its own.
+Note that if "Tank/s Full" is displayed, the system cannot be restarted.